-Wide World of SportsWith his strong journalism skills and appealing on-camera persona, McKay was a rising star, earning his own variety show on CBS in 1950.
+With his strong journalism skills and appealing on-camera persona, McKay was a rising star, earning his own variety show on CBS in 1950.
 But soon much of his work for CBS revolved around sports.
-As a sports commentator, he covered such events such as golf tournaments, horse racing, and college football.
-In 1961, McKay made the move to ABC where he hosted Wide World of Sports created by ABC Sports president Roone Arledge.
-He served as the program's anchor, which was a type of sports variety show, covering nearly every sport imaginable, from jai alai to weight lifting to skiing.
-Each weekend, viewers tune in to see, as McKay said in the show's opening, “the thrill of victory" and "the agony of defeat."
+As a sports commentator, he covered events such as golf tournaments, horse racing and college football.
+In 1961, McKay made the move to ABC where he hosted Wide World of Sports, created by ABC Sports president Roone Arledge.
+He served as the program's anchor—which was a type of sports variety show—covering nearly every sport imaginable, from jai alai to weight lifting to skiing.
+Each weekend, viewers tuned in to see—as McKay said in the show's opening—"the thrill of victory" and "the agony of defeat."

-Olympic CoverageIn addition to his duties on the popular Wide World of Sports, McKay also served as an Olympic commentator.
+In addition to his duties on the popular Wide World of Sports, McKay also served as an Olympic commentator.
 He proved himself to be an outstanding journalist and broadcaster during the tragic 1972 Olympic Games in Munich, Germany.
 After days of covering the games, McKay was called upon to report on one of the saddest events in Olympic history.
 At the Olympic Village, where the athletes were staying during the games, a group of Israeli athletes had been taken hostage by Palestinian terrorists who had already killed two athletes in their initial siege.

-Awards and HonorsDuring his distinguished career, McKay has earned many honors, including thirteen Emmy Awards, most recently for 1992 sports special, Athletes and Addiction: It's Not a Game as well as the Peabody Award in 1989 and the Olympic Order in 1998.
+Throughout his distinguished career, McKay earned many honors, including 13 Emmys—most recently for his 1992 sports special, Athletes and Addiction: It's Not a Game—as well as a Peabody Award in 1989 and the Olympic Order in 1998.
 He was also inducted into the Sportscasters and Sportswriters Hall of Fame in 1987 and the Television Academy Hall of Fame in 1995.
 In addition to his on-air accomplishments, McKay is also an author.